 The Department of Art, Art History, and Design invites visitors to campus throughout the academic year to share their scholarly research, creative practice, and to interact with our students, faculty, and the greater MSU community.

-Our Visiting Artist & Scholar Lecture Series features 15-20 visitors annually from across the globe to give public lectures, offer special workshops, visit undergraduate classes, and visit graduate studios.
+Our Stanley & Selma Hollander Visiting Artist, Designer, and Scholar Lecture Series features 15-20 visitors annually from across the globe to give public lectures, offer special workshops, visit undergraduate classes, and visit graduate studios.

 During their visit, invited guests present their scholarly and creative research in a public lecture.
 Planned alongside the lectures are a variety of activities designed to provide students the opportunity to further engage with the lecturer.
 This associated programming ranges from workshops and class visits to panel discussions and exhibitions.
 Graduate and advanced undergraduate students also have opportunities to participate in individual studio visits and group critiques with the guest lecturer.

 Through the exploration of Contemporary Art, students are better prepared to be informed contributors and critical thinkers in an increasingly visual and international culture where diverse language and learning styles are the norm and creativity and innovation are values of great importance.
 In total, the Visiting Artist, Designer, and Scholar Lecture Series explores how visual representation in all its complex forms exists as a mode of inquiry for the artist, writer, scientist, community, etc.